A local test for global extrema in the dispersion relation of a periodic graph: Introduction

-Naturally, the upper (or lower) edge of the $n$-th band is the value of the maximum (or minimum) of $\lambda_n(\cdot)$.
+Naturally, the upper (or lower) edge of the $n$-th band is the maximum (or minimum) value of $\lambda_n(\cdot)$.
 Since searching for the location of the band edges over the whole torus $\TT^d$ can be computationally intensive, the usual approach is to check several points of symmetry and lines between them.
-However, in dimension greater than one, extrema of the dispersion relation do not have to occur at the symmetry points.
-This was shown in \cite{HarKucSob_jpa07} using the setting of graphs (both discrete and metric).
-Figure~\ref{fig:periodic_example} below shows the example graph found in \cite{HarKucSob_jpa07}.
-Remarkably, in this work we show that this problem can be overcome on graphs that have ``one crossing edge per generator.''
-We now define this concept.
+However, as shown in \cite{HarKucSob_jpa07}, extrema of the dispersion relation in $d>1$ do not have to occur at the symmetry points.
+Remarkably, in the present work we show that this problem can be overcome on graphs that have ``one crossing edge per generator,'' a property which we now define.
+A notable example of a graph with this property is the graph found in \cite{HarKucSob_jpa07} and shown here in Figure~\ref{fig:periodic_example}.

-\begin{definition} Let $\Gamma = (V,\sim)$ be a $\mathbb{Z}^d$-periodic graph (see Definition \ref{def:periodic_graph}), where $V$ denotes the set of vertices and $\sim$ denotes the adjacency relation. $\Gamma$ is said to have \emph{one crossing edge per generator} if it is connected and there exists a choice of a fundamental domain $F$ such that there are exactly $2d$ adjacent pairs $u\sim v$ with $u \in F$ and $v \in V\setminus F$. \end{definition} By a fundamental domain $F$ we mean a subset of $V$ containing exactly one representative from each orbit generated by the group action of $\mathbb{Z}^d.$ The choice of a fundamental domain is clearly non-unique.
+\begin{definition} Let $\Gamma = (V,\sim)$ be a $\mathbb{Z}^d$-periodic graph (see Definition \ref{def:periodic_graph}), where $V$ denotes the set of vertices and $\sim$ denotes the adjacency relation. $\Gamma$ is said to have \emph{one crossing edge per generator} if it is connected and there exists a choice of a fundamental domain $F$ such that there are exactly $2d$ adjacent pairs $u\sim w$ with $u \in F$ and $w \in V\setminus F$. \end{definition} By a fundamental domain $F$ we mean a subset of $V$ containing exactly one representative from each orbit generated by the group action of $\mathbb{Z}^d$.
+The choice of a fundamental domain is clearly non-unique.
+In terms of the operator $H$, the edges (adjacency) denote the interacting pairs of vertices, see \eqref{eq:Hdef} for details.
+We are thus talking about the models known in physics as ``nearest neighbor tight binding''; we stress, however, that our periodic graphs have arbitrary structure modulo the assumption of Definition~\ref{def:crossing_edge}.

-To give some examples, the ``one crossing edge per generator" assumption is satisfied by the $\mathbb{Z}^d$ lattice, the graphene lattice shown in Figure~\ref{fig:more_lattices}(a), and the Lieb lattice in Figure~\ref{fig:more_lattices}(b).
+To give some examples, the ``one crossing edge per generator" assumption is satisfied by the $\mathbb{Z}^d$ lattice, the honeycomb lattice shown in Figure~\ref{fig:more_lattices}(a), and the Lieb lattice in Figure~\ref{fig:more_lattices}(b).
 The graph shown in Figure~\ref{fig:more_lattices}(c) does not satisfy Definition~\ref{def:crossing_edge}.
 For further insight into Definition \ref{def:crossing_edge} see the discussion around equation \eqref{eq:nn_fund}, and see Figure \ref{fig:periodic_example} for another example.